smabbasht/swift-n/README.md

 ## Support

-Please support the project by giving this repo a :star: and by sharing it with other users.
-PRs are highly encouraged.
+You can support this project by giving this repo a :star2: and by sharing it with peers :two_men_holding_hands: <br> PRs are highly encouraged.